scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 ---
 title: "Analyzing Luck in the League's Recent History"
-date: "2024-08-13"
+date: '2024-08-13'
-description: "Determining who is the luckiest person in the league."
+description: 'Determining who is the luckiest person in the league.'
 authors: [scottie, callen]
-tags: ["Data Analysis Blog"]
+tags: ['Data Analysis Blog']
 ---

 import TeamPointsBarGraph from '../../src/components/FantasyFootball/LuckAnalysis/teamPointsBarGraph' import WeeklyWinsBarGraph from '../../src/components/FantasyFootball/LuckAnalysis/weeklyWinsBarGraph'

 ## Background

 The Winner Is a Tryhard, affectionately known as TWIATH, began in 2014 and has been going strong ever since.
 We started our journey on ESPN before migrating to Sleeper in 2020.
 A few years ago, ESPN quietly deleted many leagues' histories without warning, including ours.
 We had previously stored some historical data in an EBS snapshot in AWS, but sadly, we haven't been able to recover the full dataset.
 Since Sleeper provides an API for accessing data (and most of us are nerds who work as technology professionals), we opted to use this to create a data lake in AWS to prevent this from happening again.
 More importantly, we wanted to use this data to start answering some important questions, such as, who is the luckiest person in league history?

 ## Building an Initial Data Lake Using Python

 Before answering any questions, we must first build our dataset.
 Thankfully, Sleeper offers [an API](https://docs.sleeper.com/) to pull data programmatically.
 Numerous [Python wrapper](https://pypi.org/project/sleeper-py/) packages are available to accelerate development.
 With object storage like Amazon S3 to store the data, it only takes a bit of Python code to get started.
 With `pandas`, `pyarrow`, and `sleeper-py` installed via `pip`, the following code establishes the base dataset as partitioned Parquet files uploaded to S3:

 ```python title='twiath-datalake-prep/historical-sleeper-load.ipynb'